 The timing of your request for a change in VA disability rating is crucial.
 If it has been over a year since you were granted benefits, then you can request the benefits using the forms and procedures above.
 If, however, it has been less than a year and your condition is already worsening or you disagree with the decision, you need to appeal the initial decision, which becomes a lot more complicated.

-Not to worry – our experienced Veterans Law attorneys know how to navigate the appeals process which can be otherwise confusing and intimidating.
-Not only can we save you time and headaches, but we may also be able to get you additional compensation sooner than if you had tried to file a claim without a lawyer.
+Not to worry – our experienced advocates know how to navigate the appeals process which can be otherwise confusing and intimidating.
+Not only can we save you time and headaches, but we may also be able to get you additional compensation sooner than if you had tried to file a claim without an advocate.

-Contact an Attorney for Help with Increasing Your VA Disability Rating
+Contact an Advocate for Help with Increasing Your VA Disability Rating

 Your disability rating is tied directly to the compensation you can receive from the VA.
 Contact us for assistance obtaining a higher VA disability rating.
 We work on contingency, so you don’t have to pay a fee unless we are successful on your claim.